Behavioral Sleep Medicine Speaker & Clinical Expert

 Want to give your audience more than just a fleeting "aha!" moment?
-I provide engaging, down-to-earth presentations that equip attendees with real, actionable tools they can apply immediately.
-From professional workshops to compelling podcast conversations, I specialize in making heavy, complex mental health topics accessible, relatable, and deeply impactful.
+I provide engaging, down-to-earth presentations that equip attendees with practical, evidence-based tools for improving sleep and daytime functioning.
+From professional workshops to podcast conversations, I specialize in making complex sleep topics accessible, relatable, and immediately useful.
+Whether discussing insomnia, circadian rhythm disorders, nightmares, hypersomnia conditions, or PAP adherence, my goal is to leave audiences with a clearer understanding of sleep and a path forward.

 Topics I Can Discuss